Logo GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training

 Error Analysis

-Figure 3: Outcome breakdown over all evaluation episodes.
+Figure 3: Outcome breakdown pooled over 890 evaluation episodes across the four unseen domains.

 Conclusion